Blotch3D/Blotch3D/README.md

 World space

-The three-dimensional space that you see through the two-dimensional view of the screen.
+The three-dimensional space that you see through the two-dimensional screen window.
 A model is transformed from model space to world space by its final matrix (that is, the matrix we get *after* a sprite's matrix is multiplied by its parent sprite matrices, if any).

 View space